aryszka/tagstash/README.md

 # Tagstash

-Tagstash is a library for tagging.
-It stores many-to-many associations between arbitrary values and tags, and provides a best match lookup of values for multi-tag queries.
+Tagstash is a library for tag lookup.

 It is designed to decouple tagging from data.
 It typically stores URIs with one or more tag.
 The lookup operation accepts multiple tags, and tries to find the stored value that is the closest match for the provided set.
-Internally, it relies on a Postgresql based storage, extended with an in-memory cache.
+Internally, it relies on a PostgreSQL based storage, extended with an in-memory cache.
 Both the persistent storage and the cache accept custom implementations.
+For simple scenarios, or for prototyping, it supports Sqlite instead of PostgreSQL.

 ### Example: